erethizon/Zooniverse-website/Field_guide.md

 [//]: # (Getting Started with Workflows)

 ## Getting Started with Workflows ##

 Thanks for helping us identify animals from our camera trap images.
-The images have been collected from forests across St. Lawrence County in northern New York State.
+The images have been collected from habitats (mostly forests) across St. Lawrence County in northern New York State.
 We do most of our camera trapping during August - December of each calendar year, which means we have photos available for classification usually starting in November and lasting into January and February, depending on how many images and volunteers we have.

 We have two workflows for processing images.
 Toward the beginning of each season, only the first workflow, called **Is there an Animal?** will be active.
-In this workflow, volunteers look at sets of images and decide if they contain animals.
+In this workflow, volunteers look at sets of images and decide if they contain humans or other animals.
 Those sets of images that do contain animals are passed to the second workflow for further analysis.
 Once enough of the images in the **Is there an Animal?** workflow have been processed, the second workflow, called **Species Identification** becomes active.

 ## Common workflow features ##